clarity and compassion in the midst of intensity

+Tuition for Advanced Praxis is $5,800 USD.
 To enroll in the Advanced Praxis program, please submit an application using the button below.
 Enrollment information will be sent to you once your application is approved.

 Participation in a Next Stage Facilitation foundations program is a pre-requisite for Advanced Praxis program.